tcltk/thread/win/README.txt

 --------------------------

 You should use the makefile.vc file for the MSVC++ located in the vc/ directory.
-Please consult the vc/README.txt and vc/makefile.vc files for more details.
+Please consult the README.vc.txt and makefile.vc files for more details.
 Alternatively, you can use the MSVC++ IDE and open the thread_win.dsw workspace file.